jwkidd3/rust_intro_v1/outline.md

+# Rust Programming – Introduction (Part 1)

+## Course Length
+2 Days

+## Objectives
+Rust is an intriguing language.
+Syntactically similar to C++, it offers higher-order language features to simplify important tasks such as memory management, concurrent execution, and safe vs. unsafe execution.

+- Creating, building, and running Rust applications
+- Organizing Rust code and application structure properly
+- Using object-oriented techniques
+- Using functional programming techniques

+## Prerequisites
+Attendees should ideally have some basic previous programming experience with C/C++ or a similar programming language such as Go or Java.

+## Audience
+This course is for those who want to learn to write Rust programs.
+It will help you understand what Rust applications look like, how to write Rust applications properly, and how to get the most out of the language and its libraries.

+---

-# Introduction to Rust - 2 Day Course Outline
+## Course Outline

-## Day 1

 ### Module 1: Getting Started with Rust
+- What is Rust
+- What can I do with Rust
+- What tools do I need for Rust
-- Installing Rust and toolchain (rustup, cargo, rustc)
+- Installing Rust and the toolchain
 - IDE setup and rust-analyzer
-- Hello World and project structure
-- Cargo basics: new, build, run, check

-### Module 2: Variables and Data Types
-- Variables and mutability
-- Constants and shadowing
-- Scalar types (integers, floats, booleans, characters)
-- Compound types (tuples and arrays)

-### Module 3: Functions and Control Flow
-- Function parameters and return values
-- Statements vs expressions
-- if/else conditional expressions
-- Loops: loop, while, for

-### Module 4: Ownership Basics
-- What is ownership and why it matters
-- The three ownership rules
-- Move semantics and Copy trait
-- Stack vs heap allocation

-### Module 5: References and Borrowing
-- References as non-owning pointers
-- Mutable vs immutable references
-- Borrowing rules
-- The slice type

-### Module 6: Structs and Methods
-- Defining and instantiating structs
-- Field init shorthand and update syntax
-- Methods with impl blocks
-- Associated functions

----

-## Day 2

-### Module 7: Enums and Pattern Matching
-- Enum definitions with data
-- Pattern matching with match
-- The Option enum
-- if let for concise matching

-### Module 8: Error Handling
-- Recoverable vs unrecoverable errors
-- panic! and when to use it
-- Result<T, E> and the ? operator
-- Error propagation patterns

-### Module 9: Collections and Iterators
-- Vec<T>, String, and HashMap
+- Hello World

+### Module 2: Rust Language Essentials
+- Types and variables
+- Mutability and constants
+- Conditional logic (if/else)
+- Iteration (loop, while, for)
+- Functions
+- Collections (arrays, tuples, Vec, String, HashMap)

+### Module 3: Organizing Rust Code
+- Modules
+- Packages
+- Crates
+- Using the Cargo dependency manager and build tool
+- Project structure best practices

+### Module 4: Error Handling
+- Overview of error handling in Rust
+- Recoverable errors (Result<T, E>)
+- Unrecoverable errors (panic!)
+- The ? operator for error propagation
+- Best practices for error handling

+### Module 5: Object Orientation
+- Defining structures (structs)
+- Implementing functionality (impl blocks)
+- Specifying traits
+- Trait bounds and generics
+- Design patterns in Rust

+### Module 6: Functional Programming
+- Concepts of functional programming
+- Anonymous functions
 - Closures and capture modes
-- Iterator trait and methods
+- Iterators and iterator methods
-- Chaining iterator operations

-### Module 10: Modules and Crates
-- Module system and visibility
-- Separating modules into files
-- Using external crates (crates.io)
-- Creating library crates

-### Module 11: Generics and Traits
-- Generic types and functions
-- Defining and implementing traits
-- Trait bounds and where clauses
-- Standard library traits

-### Module 12: Lifetimes and Testing
-- Why lifetimes exist
-- Lifetime annotation syntax
-- Lifetime elision rules
-- Unit and integration tests
+- Patterns and techniques (map, filter, fold)

 ---

 ## Optional Topics (Time Permitting)
+- Ownership and borrowing deep dive
+- Lifetimes
 - Smart pointers (Box, Rc, RefCell)
-- Concurrency basics (threads, channels)
+- Concurrency basics
-- Async/await introduction
-- Unsafe Rust overview
+- Testing

-## Recommended Prerequisites
-- Basic programming experience in any language
-- Familiarity with command line usage